Logo

 Can Salesforce Flow replace Apex completely in custom development?

 Not entirely.
-Flow handles many business processes effectively, but for deeply complex logic, recursive operations, or integrations that require strict control, Apex is still essential.
-Use Flow for orchestration and Apex for heavy lifting.
+Flow handles many business processes effectively, but for highly complex logic, recursive operations, or integrations requiring strict control, Apex remains essential.
+Use Flow for orchestration and Apex for more demanding tasks.

 How do I choose between a Screen Flow and an Auto-launched Flow?

-Use Screen Flows when user interaction is required, like collecting inputs or guiding users through steps.
+Use Screen Flows when user interaction is needed, such as collecting inputs or guiding users through steps.
 Use Auto-launched Flows when the process should run in the background, triggered by changes, schedules, or buttons.

 Is there a limit to how many Flows I can create?

-There’s no hard limit on the number of Flows, but each flow counts towards your overall metadata usage.
-Additionally, having too many active Flows can become difficult to manage, making it essential to keep things organized and consolidated whenever possible.
+There is no strict limit on the number of Flows, but each Flow contributes to your overall metadata usage.
+Additionally, having too many active Flows can be difficult to manage, so it is important to keep them organized and consolidated whenever possible.